 If a child’s diet includes commercially available foods, other meals must also be offered to meet USDA nutritional guidelines, including the introduction of common food allergens, diversity of flavors, and more complex textures.

 When food allergens are eaten on a regular basis within and beyond the first year of life, the immune cells in the stomach begin to recognize the most common food allergens as just food.

 Many early allergen products on the market only come in one format, and aren’t designed to follow your child’s growth with and beyond their first year of life.

 Research and new USDA guidelines have changed how pediatricians recommend feeding babies.
 But as the leader in early allergen feeding, we don't just use borrowed data from 3rd party research.

 Using landmark studies like LEAP and EAT as inspiration, SpoonfulONE’s founder Dr. Kari Nadeau, the Director of the Sean N. Parker Center for Allergy and Asthma Research at Stanford University, invested in and conducted her own proprietary research.

 This research showed that the diverse mix of ingredients in SpoonfulONE helped increase IgG4 (protective antibodies) in children after feeding SpoonfulONE for a year.
 That’s why we are proud of our higher standards and superior science.

 Successful training of your baby’s tummy takes consistent feeding from infancy through early childhood.
-Made from real, wholesome ingredients, SpoonfulONE’s delicious early allergen products make diet diversity a long term habit.
+Made from real, wholesome ingredients, SpoonfulONE’s delicious early allergen baby snacks make diet diversity a long term habit.

 Not sure where to get started?
 Check out our Starter Kit, which includes 70 days worth of SpoonfulONE products and exclusive access and information from our medical team.
 And with the code STARTERKIT15, get 15% off on your first order!